schmarx/schmarx/README.md

 ## whoami

-A Theoretical Physics student taking a second major in Computer Science
+⚛ Theoretical Physics student taking a second major in Computer Science

 i <3 coding with:
 - java